segelmark/FSND-capstone-project/README.md

 This describes the resources available through the Booking API, which allows for easy integration of the booking capaibilities into any web or mobile application.

 ### Roles
-- Admin
+Admin
- - Performs therapy
+* Performs therapy
- - Permissions
+* Permissions
-  - post:therapists	- Create new therapist
+    * Tpost:therapists	- Create new therapist
-  - delete:therapists	- Delete therapists
+    * Tdelete:therapists	- Delete therapists
-  - delete:bookings	- Delete bookings
+    * Tdelete:bookings	- Delete bookings
-  - get:bookings	- Allows you to see all bookings & details of a therapists
+    * Tget:bookings	- Allows you to see all bookings & details of a therapists
-  - patch:bookings	- Update bookings
+    * Tpatch:bookings	- Update bookings
-  - post:bookings	- Create a new booking
+    * Tpost:bookings	- Create a new booking
+Therapist
- - Performs therapy
+* Performs therapy
- - Permissions
+* Permissions
-  - delete:bookings	- Delete bookings
+    * Tdelete:bookings	- Delete bookings
-  - get:bookings	- Allows you to see all bookings & details of a therapists
+    * Tget:bookings	- Allows you to see all bookings & details of a therapists
-  - patch:bookings	- Update bookings
+    * Tpatch:bookings	- Update bookings
-  - post:bookings	- Create a new booking
+    * Tpost:bookings	- Create a new booking

 ### Endpoints
 * GET '/therapists'